-Note: It's a standard regulatory requirement and best practice for organizations to identify critical vendors and manage them appropriately.
+Note: It's a standard regulatory requirement for organizations to identify critical vendors and manage them appropriately.

-8.1.3.1 | Criteria for Determining Critical Third-Party Engagements
+11.1.1 | Critical

-Document the exact criteria you use to determine criticality in this section.
-It's essential to note that this applies only to the engagements that are critical for the entire organization.
-To clarify this, you could use terms such as "across the organization" or "enterprise-wide."
-While the three criteria outlined in the template are the most common, some organizations might also want to consider some additional factors, such as:
+Document the specific criteria used to determine criticality here.
+To emphasize that this doesn't apply to engagements that might be critical for only a particular department but not the entire organization, you might add terms such as "across the organization" or "enterprisewide".

+While the three rules in the template are the most telling, some organizations might also want to consider some additional factors, such as: